rprinz08/hBPF/readme.md

 division by 0, invalid instruction etc.) the
 `error` signal is set HIGH and the CPU stops processing instructions setting signal `halt` HIGH.

+Registers R1 - R5 are not cleared on reset and can be used as input arguments to a program, register R0 is used to return something.
+The same mechanism is also used when calling FPGA extensions by using call helpers.

 When CPU starts, internal `ticks` register is cleared and incremented every clock tick until CPU